faizaans-spektra/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

 ## Task 1: Create a lakehouse and upload files

 In this task, you will create a lakehouse to organize and analyze your data files.
-After setting up your workspace, you'll switch to the Data Engineering experience in the portal to initiate the creation of the data lakehouse.
+After setting up your workspace, you'll switch to the Data Engineering experience in the portal to initiate the data lakehouse creation.

 1. In the left pane, navigate to **Workspaces (1)** icon and select **fabric-<inject key="DeploymentID" enableCopy="false"/> (2)**.